dmbarbour/glas/docs/GlasProg.md

 However, encoding many small variations on a large call graph at the namespace level is very expensive in terms of memory overhead and rework by an optimizer.
 To solve this, we should support abstraction of calls at the program layer.
 For example, we could support algebraic effects where a program introduces an effects handler that may be invoked from a subprogram.
 With careful design, this effects handler may still be 'static' for inline optimizations and partial evaluation, similar to namespace overrides.

-By leveraging *Localizations* (from [abstract assembly](AbstractAssembly.md)), we can also interpret data to names in the host namespace without loss of namespace layer locality or security properties.
+By leveraging *Localizations*, we can also interpret data to names in the host namespace without loss of namespace layer locality or security properties.
 It is feasible to leverage layers of localizations to model overlays on the call graph, where most names can be overridden in a given call context.